johsteffens/actinon/README.md

 ## How to use it

-Instructions below apply to a Posix-like environment (e.g. Linux).
+The suggstion below apply to a Posix-like environment (e.g. Linux).

 ### Build
    * Download [beth](https://github.com/johsteffens/beth) and [actinon](https://github.com/johsteffens/actinon).
-   * For simplicity I'd suggest to place all *.c and *.h files of both projects into the same folder.
+   * For the moment copy all *.c and *.h files of both projects into one folder.
 (Makefiles are in  planning.)
-   * Build actinon: `gcc -std=c11 -O3 *.c -lm -lpthread -o actinon`
+   * Build actinon in that folder: `gcc -std=c11 -O3 *.c -lm -lpthread -o actinon`

 ### First Trial
    * Pick a script file from folder [scr_acn](https://github.com/johsteffens/actinon/tree/master/src_acn).
 Maybe [wine_glass.acn](https://github.com/johsteffens/actinon/blob/master/src_acn/wine_glass.acn).
-   * Run: `actinon wine_glass.acn`
+   * Run in a terminal: `actinon wine_glass.acn`
    * After 1 ...
 2 minutes, it will produce the image file `wine_glass.acn.pnm`.
 The file gets updated at intervals gradually improving image-quality.
 After around 20 ...
 60 min (depending on CPU speed), rendering should be completed.
    * You may want to convert the image to a more common format with netpbm or similar tool (e.g. `pnmtopng`).